mgoblin/STC15lib/README.md

 ```
 Where is 0.17.0 STC15 hardware library version.

-As alternative in lib_deps line github link could be used.
+As alternative in lib_deps line GitHub link could be used.

 ```ini
 [env:STC15W408AS]